-Label-based security (LabelSecurity) is a required access control (MAC) policy at the project space level.
+Label-based security (LabelSecurity) is a required MaxCompute Access Control (MAC) policy at the project space level.
 It allows project administrators to control the user access to column-level sensitive data with improved flexibility.

-A user who wants to read data in a MaxCompute project must first apply for the SELECT permission, similar to the person who wants to drive in a country must first apply for a driver’s license.
+To drive a vehicle, you must first have to apply and acquire a valid driver's license, similarly, a user who wants to read data in a MaxCompute project must first apply for the SELECT permission.
 The permission application is within the scope of DAC.

-Because the country has a high traffic accident rate, it adds a statute against drunk driving.
-All drivers are required to have a driver’s license and consume no alcohol before driving.
-In MaxCompute, prohibition against reading of highly sensitive data is analogous to the statute against drunk driving.
+Because the country with a high accident rate, drunk driving is strictly restricted.
+To curb this, all drivers are required to have a driver’s license and must not drink and drive.
+Likewise, in MaxCompute, reading highly sensitive data is analogous to the law against drunk driving.
 The read prohibition is within the scope of MAC.

 LabelSecurity assigns security levels to data and the users who access the data.
 In the government and financial sectors, data sensitivity is usually classified into four levels: 0 (Unclassified), 1 (Confidential), 2 (Sensitive), and 3 (Highly Sensitive).
 MaxCompute adopts such classification.
 Project owners must define standards for data sensitivity classification and access level classification.
 The default access level of all users is 0, and the default sensitivity level of data is 0.